 Pests and Diseases: May wane and die off in heat and humidity.

-Propagation: Divide in spring or fall; seed may not come true in color.
+Propagation: Divide in spring or fall; seed of cultivars may not come true in color.

 Companion plants: Lovely with pink flowers such as Dianthus spp, cranesbill (geranium spp), evening primrose (Oenothera speciosa) and with the foliage of ‘Burgundy Glow’ ajuga.